 French Language and Literature: French Language and Literature MA; Field: French Linguistics

-The Master of Arts program is both a self-contained program and the first stage towards doctoral studies.
+The Master of Arts (MA) program is both a self-contained program and the first stage towards doctoral studies.
 It has two objectives:

 • to allow students to develop a thorough knowledge of the discipline through a program of coursework in French linguistics and